MWatty/the-office-memory-game-pet-edition/README.md

 go directly to the game and play in a couple of clicks.

 * The website is interactive and provides lots of feedback to the user.
-This is evident in the use of the buttons on the landing page and of course, in the game itself with features including flip count, timer, sounds and scores.
+This is evident in the use of the buttons on the landing page and in the game itself with features including flip count, timer, sounds and scores.

 * The architecture of this website has been carefully considered with the user in mind and allows for ease of movement through the content.